PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 observes one graph-index build.
 Focused, architecture, pass-efficiency, core, and TensorFlow-import-blocked suites pass.
 Characterize the neighboring late dequant/unary/fanout cluster and its shared scope next.

+That late dequant/unary/fanout cluster is now characterized without production changes.
+It contains three ordered cleanup runners and one shared `ModelIRPassStateScope`, with identical ModelIR, layout, and diagnostics routing.
+Its sole zero-argument call remains between the quantized HardSigmoid bridge and swish passthrough.
+Focused contracts freeze every argument and boundary, while the existing efficiency fixture proves one graph-index build.
+The eventual phase needs a frozen ModelIR/layout/diagnostics context, three stable IDs, and one fresh shared scope per invocation.